Skip to content

 The Freelancer Approach (Actual)

-• Hired 3 specialized freelancers: NLP expert, backend developer, DevOps engineer
+• Hired 3 specialised freelancers: NLP expert, backend developer, DevOps engineer

 • Total spend over 12 months: €180K